Narth124/Mystra2023/Session Notes/Session 6.md

 		- Another [[Deck of Many Things]] shuffled in would likely enhance the power of the deck
 		- This Deck is ‘locked by the gods’ she doesn’t know much more.
 		- She says he could find a temple of the Allhammer to find out more, or card slinger etc.
-- [[Krylancelo Brynmore|Kryl]] is led to the top of the manor to two large double doors.
+- [[Krylancelo Brynmor|Kryl]] is led to the top of the manor to two large double doors.
 	- [[Lucien]] and 4 Succubus are inside.
 He takes him into the dungeon and straps him to a gurney and they turn him into a [[vampire]].
 	- He wakes up some time later with increased reflexes and stats.
 	- [[Lucien]] gifts him one of his swords: